bytefire/mean-torrent-client/README.md

 mean-torrent-client
 ===================

 MeanTorrent is a simple BitTorrent client.
 It is a command line application for Linux.
-At the moment it only downloads files (hence mean) and only downloads single-file torrents.
+At the moment it only downloads files (hence "mean") and only downloads single-file torrents.
 Single-file torrents download just one file rather than downloading multiple files.
 See the Work to do section below.

 Compiling the code:
 ==================

 1. Download the code on a Linux machine.
 2. Make sure libCurl is installed.
 If not, obtain it from <...>.
-3. In command line, go into `mean-torrent-client/src` and type `make client`.
+3. In command line, go into `mean-torrent-client/src` and type `make`.
 This will compile the client and create a folder named `bin` inside the `mean-torrent-client\src` folder.
 4. Go into that `bin` folder where you will see the main executable named `mtc`.

 Downloading torrent: